How to choose a crypto wallet

 Many popular crypto exchanges offer custodial accounts, such as Binance and Coinbase.
 It is recommended to check with your wallet provider to see if they have any insurance or guarantees when storing your funds, should something happen to the exchange.

-You don’t have to worry about losing your private key code
+No need to worry about losing your private keys

 What is a non-custodial crypto wallet?